selimslab/selimslab.github.io/_posts/books/2020-1-31-great-thinkers.md

 Communal life may be great

-# Ancient Greeks and Rome
+# Ancient Greek and Rome

 ## Plato